calistajlee/cse15l-lab-reports/Lab_Report_5/lab-report-5-week-10.md

 * **For the implementation that’s not correct (or choose one if both are incorrect), describe the bug (the problem in the code) in about 2-3 sentences.
 You don’t have to provide a fix, but you should be specific about what is wrong with the program, and show the code that should be fixed (Provide a screenshot of code and highlight where the change needs to be made).**

-Using my markdownparse file, the bug is that there is no check to see if there is a beginning round bracket right after the closing square bracket.
-The program needs to ignore content between the closing bracket and beginning parentheses.
-To fix that, there be an `if` statement checking this right before the code that looks for the beginning parantheses.
+Using my markdownparse file, the bug is that there is no check to just print out the text if no link is found.
+Instead of skipping over the whole line when there is no link, the program should continue printing out the text.
+To fix this, the program should start back at the opening bracket and print out the text if no link was found on that line.
+We can check if there is a link after the opening parentheses and if not, we can start back at the opening bracket.

 ![201.md change](201change.png)